afritz1/OpenTESArena/README.md

 No actual gameplay yet, but all cities, main quest dungeons, random dungeons, interior locations, and a fixed portion of wilderness can be accessed from test options on the main menu.

+Doors and transition blocks can be interacted with, and you can enter and exit buildings.

 Fast traveling works and you can go to any city or main quest dungeon on the world map.

-Clicking in the game world isn't implemented, so you can't click on things like doors yet.

 Collision detection is partially implemented (you can't jump or fall yet).